elkebir-group/CloMu/README.md

 CloMu.py contains the CloMu software to be used on any data set.

+script.py is a script which runs and saves results from the CloMu paper.

-analysis.py contains specific analysis code used to write the CloMu paper.
+analysis.py contains the analysis code which was originally used when writing the CloMu paper.

 ### Training the Model